Tengato/Mechadrone1/ReadMe.txt

 Here are some of the main features I’ve developed:
 •	Flexible level content loader (\Manifracture and ).
 Using a custom XML asset type describing a level, the engine will instantiate a game object model consisting of classes that inherits from GameObject and implement any kind of gameplay behavior.
 •	A basic rendering engine (\Mechadrone1\Mechadrone1\Rendering).
-No fancy culling algorithms yet, but it does bind object material data to shader parameters.
-I also have a simple implementation of shadow maps.
+Uses a basic quadtree to cull objects outside of the camera frustum.
+Binds object material data to shader parameters.
+Also uses a simple implementation of shadow maps.
 •	An assortment of common shaders (\Mechadrone1\Mechadrone1Content\shaders).
 The one I use for the soldier uses skinning, normal mapping, and Phong model with 3 directional lights.
 There is a variant that adds an environment map.
 The terrain shader blends multiple diffuse and normal textures, and receives shadows.
 •	Custom content importer for model assets (\SkelematorPipeline).
 The default XNA behavior didn’t include all the material and animation data I needed in my model asset files, so now they are accompanied by an XML file with the extra info and the SkelematorPipeline classes merge the data into the runtime types.
 •	Custom heightmap processor (\Mechadrone1\SkelematorPipeline\Terrain).
 I added a Gaussian blur step to make the vertices smoother since an 8 bpp heightmap can be blocky.